Analyze Data for Decision-Making

 Assessment data is only as good as what is done with it.
-Analyzing assessment data can inform decision-making at instructional, programmatic, and systemic levels within a district.
-Educators can use assessment data to make instructional decisions that best suit learner-needs.
-Assessment (and other) data about subgroups of students can inform district programmatic decisions and trigger improvements in targeted services.
-District-wide assessment data can inform systemic decisions that result in widespread improvements throughout the district.
-How and by whom assessment data is being analyzed and used should be transparent and understood by everyone in the district, including students, families, educators, administrators, and policymakers.
+Educators use assessment data to make instructional shifts that best suit learner needs.
+Data about subgroups of students can inform district programmatic decisions and trigger improvements in targeted services.
+District-wide data can inform systemic decisions that result in widespread improvements in service delivery.

-Actions districts can take to analyzing data for decision-making include:
+Actions that lead to analyzing assessment data for decision making include:

-- Use assessment data to drive instructional decisions.
+- Use assessment data to drive instructional decisions: Assessment data are intentionally used to drive instructional decisions for every student.

-- Use assessment data to inform systemic decisions district-wide.
+- Use assessment data to inform systemic decisions: Assessment data are intentionally used to make district-wide improvements.

 Bristol Township's Story